yyyaohhh/tp/docs/UserGuide.md

 ### Deleting a module : `delete`

-Deletes a module from the list of taken modules if it exists
+Deletes a module from the list of taken modules if it exists.

-Format: `delete m/MODULE`
+Format: `delete MODULE`

 * Removes the module from whichever semester the module is taken.

 Examples:

 * `delete GEA1000`
+* `delete CS2030S`